Devanahalli: World Trade Center

 In addition to World Trade Center Bangalore, another upcoming World Trade Center is being built in Devanahalli which will be spread across 74 acres and is likely to open in year 2027.

 Defence complex

 The original proposal for an aerospace and defence park was planned for over 1,777 acres of land across 13 villages of the district in Devanahalli.
 However, due to farmers protests for three and a half years, the proposal was dropped by Government of Karnataka in July 2025.
 However, the 449 acres the land is available for sale and setting up defence.
+Karnataka declared 1,777 acres in Devanahalli as a Permanent Special Agricultural Zone.

 An Astronaut Training and Biomedical Engineering Centre is being planned to be established on proposed site of 140 acre to train astronauts for India's human spaceflight program.
 There is a planned defence electronics manufacturing, with major activities planned at the Aerospace Park.